 Times are changing

-We're making some small changes to our timetable this autumn to keep trains running on time.
+We're making some small changes to our timetable to keep trains running during autumn.

 We're on the case

 - Clearing hundreds of miles of trackside vegetation throughout the year

 - Running special leaf-busting trains throughout autumn that clean the rails using water jets and apply a sand-based gel to help trains grip the rails